NatGuyton/docker-rpm-buildhost-el6/README.md

 "sudo su -" is set up to add additional packages as needed when building RPMs, and "wget" is included for getting updated sources without exiting the container.

-Finally, http://www.rpm.org/max-rpm-snapshot/ is a great reference for learning about building rmms with rpm-build.
+Finally, http://www.rpm.org/max-rpm-snapshot/ is a great reference for learning about building RPMs with rpm-build.

 I typically run this container with command similar to: